Northeast Northgate Way and 5th Avenue Northeast

 Originally an open-air structure with a single retail level and service basement, NORTHGATE CENTER was designed by Seattle's John Graham, Junior.
 The complex was developed by a joint venture of the Alstores Realty Corporation (a division of Allied Stores) and Seattle's Benjamin B. Ehrlichman and W. Walter Williams.
 It was located 7.5 miles north of center city Seattle, on a 62-acre tract in King County's unincorporated Maple Leaf community.

-The grand opening of the primary anchor, Seattle-based The Bon Marche ["mar-shay"], was held April 21, 1950.
-Mrs. Winifred E. Hines (a veteran Bon Marche employee) cut a ceremonial ribbon.
+The grand opening of the mall's anchor department store, Seattle-based The Bon Marche ["mar-shay"], was held on April 21, 1950.
+Mrs. Winifred E. Hines (a veteran "The Bon" employee) cut a ceremonial ribbon.
 Mr. Rex Allison (President of Allied Stores) was also in attendance.
-"The Bon" encompassed 3-levels and 200,000 square feet.
+In its original state, the store encompassed 3-levels and 200,000 square feet.

-Seventeen other businesses opened on July 25, 1950, including a (20,000 square foot) IGA Foodliner and (5,000 square foot) Nordstrom's Shoes.
+Seventeen businesses opened on July 25, 1950.
+These included a (20,000 square foot) IGA Foodliner and (5,000 square foot) Nordstrom's Shoes.
 A 3-level (34,500 square foot) J.J.
 Newberry 5 & 10 was dedicated on October 4, 1950, with a 3-level (30,600 square foot) F.W.
 Woolworth welcoming first shoppers in November.
 In the following year, a 4-level medical and dental clinic joined the directory.

 Meanwhile, in 2018, the Simon Property Group announced plans to substantially reconfigure NORTHGATE MALL.
 Three existing department stores, and much of the mall, would be demolished, leaving sections of the "Urban Village Streetscape" and North and South Wings intact.
 Two existing parking structures were also left standing.
 J.C.
 Penney became the first anchor store to close.
 This transpired on May 3, 2019.
-Macy's (formerly The Bon Marche) went dark on July 21 of the same year, with Nordstrom being shuttered on August 9th.
+Macy's went dark on July 21 of the same year, with Nordstrom being shuttered on August 9th.

-NORTHGATE was the first shopping venue in the nation with a (quote-unquote) "mall movie house."
-The Sterling Entertainment Organization Northgate Theatre showed its first feature on September 28, 1951.
-NORTHGATE stores were dedicated in groups of five or so, with much media fanfare.
+NORTHGATE CENTER was the first shopping venue in the nation with a (quote-unquote) "mall movie house."
+The Sterling Entertainment Organization Northgate Theatre showed a first feature on September 28, 1951.

+Mall stores were dedicated in groups of five or so, with much media fanfare.
 By 1952, all eighty-two spaces were leased.
 Charter tenants included Singer Sewing Center, Ernst Hardware, Hopper-Kelly Company music, Fahey-Brockman, Mode O'Day Frock Shop, Northgate Furniture Company, the Tik-Tok Snack Bar and a freestanding Firestone Car Care Center.

 In 1965, the Interstate 5 expressway was completed to points north, with an interchange installed at NE Northgate Way (formerly NE 110 Street).
 The opening of the new freeway had spurred construction of a 10 million dollar mall addition and renovation.
 A 2-level (49,900 square foot) Best's Apparel began business on February 1, 1965.
 J.C.
 Penney's 2-level (168,000 square foot) store was dedicated on August 18th.
-In all, twenty-five stores were added to the facility, including a Clark's Big Top Coffee Shop & Restaurant and QFC (Quality Food Center) supermarket.
+In all, twenty-five stores were added to the mall, including a Clark's Big Top Coffee Shop & Restaurant and QFC (Quality Food Center) supermarket.

 In November 1986, Canada's Campeau Corporation acquired the holdings of the Allied Stores holding company.
 Included in the transaction were five shopping malls; NORTHSHORE CENTER {Massachusetts}, BERGEN MALL {New Jersey}, COLUMBIA CENTER, TACOMA MALL and NORTHGATE CENTER {Washington State}.
 In December 1986, a joint venture was formed by Canada's Campeau Corporation and Ohio's Edward J. DeBartolo Corporation.